julelang/manual/src/packages/modules/index.md

 ## Using Modules

-Modules are not optional if you want to use Jule's testing features—without them, testing becomes more difficult and less functional.
+Modules are not optional if you want to use Jule's testing features-without them, testing becomes more difficult and less functional.
 See [writing tests](/debugging/testing/writing-tests#modules) for details.

 For most projects, subpackages are essential to maintainable development.
 Modules are required to organize and import these subpackages.